Devil’s Bridge Hike in Sedona: The How-To Guide

 My Experience Hiking to the Devil’s Bridge in Sedona

-I recently came back to the United States from Peru a couple of months before we did this hike.
 Arizona looked amazing and I knew there were plenty of hikes in and around the state.
-It was a different style of hike compared to those like Laguna 69 and Salkantay Trek.
+It was a different style of hike compared to the hikes in the Andes Mountains.

 That’s not a bad thing either.
 The trails around Sedona and the city itself were amazing and I will be back multiple times while being in Arizona.

 Devil’s Bridge is one of the most popular hikes in the region, which made us slightly nervous about the crowd.
-We went on a Friday afternoon and there weren’t nearly as many people as I would have thought.

 Devil’s Bridge 4×4 Trail

 There is another trail that you can take, especially if you have a 4×4 vehicle.
-Instead of pulling into the Dry Creek parking lot, you’re able to stay on Dry Creek road.
-This is only suggested if you’re vehicle is capable of driving on this type of terrain.
+Instead of pulling into the Dry Creek parking lot, you’re able to stay on Dry Creek Road.

 Some people also walk along this road instead of taking the trail.
 I don’t prefer it as it isn’t as fun or scenic.
 On the other side, it is easier to follow.